Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Mr. Trump says he loves Canada.
 He makes the argument why Canada would be better off joining the United States from an economic perspective and things like that.
 He's made that argument many times, and I think it's compelling," Rubio said, according to Global News .

-Canadian Prime Minister Trudeau acknowledged that he expressed concerns about the economic impact of tariffs during a meeting with Trump at Mar-a-Lago, but declined to confirm whether he said Canada could not survive if the US imposed tariffs.
+Canadian Prime Minister Trudeau acknowledged that he expressed concerns about the economic impact of tariffs during a meeting with Mr. Trump at Mar-a-Lago, but declined to confirm whether he said Canada could not survive if the U.S. imposed tariffs.

-Rubio added that tariffs and President Trump's call to annex Canada were not on the agenda for the G7 foreign ministers' meeting.
-For her part, Canadian Foreign Minister Melanie Joly said the group's ministers agreed from the start that issues of disagreement would not prevent them from working together.
+Secretary Rubio added that tariffs and President Trump's call to annex Canada were not on the agenda of the G7 foreign ministers' meeting.
+For her part, Canadian Foreign Minister Melanie Joly said the group's ministers agreed from the start that contentious issues would not prevent them from cooperating.

-New Canadian Prime Minister Mark Carney said he has no plans to discuss it with President Trump, but Canada will stand firm against the threat of annexation.
-"Canada will never become part of the United States in any form," Carney stressed.
+New Canadian Prime Minister Mark Carney said he has no plans to discuss with President Trump, but Canada will stand firm against the threat of annexation.
+"Canada will never become part of the United States in any form," new Prime Minister Carney stressed.

 Source: https://thanhnien.vn/ngoai-truong-my-noi-ve-can-nguyen-y-tuong-sap-nhap-canada-185250315162738666.htm